 In November 2003, the Port Authority issued \$4 million of Variable Rate Demand Revenue Bonds, Series 2003 (the Bonds) for the purpose of making a loan to assist the Cincinnati Zoo in providing financing costs of building a parking garage for use in its business of providing a public zoological and botanical exhibition facility.
-A letter of credit has been issued to benefit the Trustee to secure the repayment of the Bonds and up to 52 days' interest on the Bonds.
-The repayment of the loan is secured by a pledge and lien on moneys deposited in the Construction Fund and the Bond Fund, a pledge and assignment of other moneys constituting pledged receipts, and the issuer of the letter of credit.
+A letter of credit has been issued to benefit the trustee to secure the repayment of the Bonds and up to 52 days' interest on the Bonds.
+The repayment of the loan is secured by a pledge and lien on any moneys deposited in the trusteed funds, a pledge and assignment of other moneys constituting pledged receipts, and the issuer of the letter of credit.